 “The idea behind initiating the training program is to have at least one senior staff thoroughly trained in safety, security, and hygiene of an establishment who will be able to impart knowledge to fellow staff in each section,” said Gurbaxish Singh Kohli, vice president, FHRAI.

 An important thing that all restaurants must consider is training and educating their staff on how to take all the necessary precautions to maintain hygiene and practice social distancing inside the restaurant.
-In an interim report on Covid-19, the World Health Organization (WHO) recommends that F&B operators maintain personal hygiene and clean the kitchen area regularly to prevent contamination.
+An intricated report by POSist on Restaurant Industry and Market Evolution highlights that more than 80% of restaurant operators feel that food quality and safety will surpass price as a decision-making factor for cost-conscious customers.

 Train Your Restaurant Employees About The Safety Procedures